 What type of support should parents expect to be providing at home?

 Parents should expect to help their students develop routines to work in their courses, interact with teachers at the same level that they would in traditional courses, and reach out to teachers through all of the tools available (synchronous lessons, email, discussion boards, office hours, etc.).
 Parent supervision may be required in supporting students to help them turn in assignments on time.
-Parents will have separate Blackboard logins which they can use to access course orientation videos, course materials and other pertinent information such as assignment due dates.
+Parents will have separate Canvas logins which they can use to access course orientation videos, course materials and other pertinent information such as assignment due dates.

 Will the rigor or expectations change now that the courses are open to all qualified students and not exclusively for Davidson Young Scholars?